0C4/mock-laphams-quarterly/README.md

-# (MOCK) LAPHAM'S QUARTERLY
+# MOCK LAPHAM'S QUARTERLY

-These are mock versions of Lapham;s Quarterly issues of topics that havn't been covered yet.
-Basically they are fan art of sorts.
-I highly admire the quarterly's quality and decided to have a bit of fun.
-Obviously, all the mock-copies are highly, highly incomplete.
+These are mock versions of Lapham's Quarterly issues of topics that havn't been covered yet.
+They are fan art of sorts as I highly admire the quarterly's design and purpose.
+Currently, all the mock-copies are highly incomplete and inaccurate (clearly).
 At them moment, they are mostly scaffolding with much of the text to be included as time permits.

 ---